Go back to McElderry House Lodging home page

 Is there a place to park while I check in?

 We have a 15-minute spot directly in front of our office at 2000 McElderry Street.
 It is not available, however, on Mondays between 11:30am and 2:30pm due to street-cleaning.
 Your accommodations are not at 2000 McElderry Street, and might be two doors away or one-two blocks away.
 After you check in, we can certainly direct you to the house in your car, but you may have to double-park and leave one person in your party with the vehicle (to avoid ticketing) while someone else gets shown to accommodations.
 Doing this during the daytime is a bit of an effort, so we only really recommend it if someone in your party has limited mobility.
 Parking becomes less of a problem in the neighborhood on weekends, and after 4:30pm on weekdays.

 What time can I check in?

-Monday through Friday, our regular check-in time is 2:30pm-5:30pm; on weekends check-in is between 2pm-5pm.
+Sunday through Friday, our regular check-in time is 2:30pm-4:30pm.
 Please notify us if you need to arrange for after-hours check-in.

 Where do I check in?